printfn/calendar-rs/README.md

 # Calendar

-Very simple command-line calendar based on `cal`.
+Command-line calendar based on `cal`.

 It uses a compact layout that fits in 65x23 characters.